 ‘market-based cross-zonal capacity allocation optimisation function software’ is the single software for the cross-zonal capacity allocation optimisation function for all applications of the market-based allocation process.
 The market-based cross-zonal capacity allocation optimisation function software can be applied by one or several balancing capacity platforms.

-‘Economic surplus from the exchange of balancing capacity or sharing of reserves’ is equal to the sum of (i) the TSOs’ surplus for the exchange of balancing capacity or sharing of reserves, (ii) the balancing service providers’ surplus for the exchange of balancing capacity or sharing of reserves, and (iii) the congestion income from the exchange of balancing capacity or sharing of reserves for the relevant time period;
+‘Economic surplus from the exchange of balancing capacity or sharing of reserves’ is equal to the sum of (i) the TSOs’ surplus for the exchange of balancing capacity or sharing of reserves, (ii) the balancing service providers’ surplus for the exchange of balancing capacity or sharing of reserves, and (iii) the congestion income from the exchange of balancing capacity or sharing of reserves for the relevant time period.

-‘TSO demand’ means the balancing capacity volume to be procured within the scope of the methodology pursuant to Article 33(1) of the EB Regulation by the connecting TSO and defined per scheduling area and bidding zone in accordance with Article 32(1) of the EB Regulation.In this methodology, unless the context clearly indicates otherwise:
+‘TSO demand’ means the balancing capacity volume to be procured within the scope of the methodology pursuant to Article 33(1) of the EB Regulation by the connecting TSO and defined per scheduling area and bidding zone in accordance with Article 32(1) of the EB Regulation.

+‘Interdependency of applications’ means any situation with two or more applications being part of one flow-based regime or where one TSO applies substitution of reserves between two or more applications.

+In this methodology, unless the context clearly indicates otherwise:

 the singular also includes the plural and vice versa;